zhuxiao/asvclr/README.md

 chr1	1000002	2005000	chr2	2000002	2005000	TRA	4999	4999	TATGAATGCCGCAGCTGGAAACTC...
 AAAACGAGTTTTAGTTCAGTAGG...
 AAAACGAGTTTTAGTTCAGTAGG...
 TATGAATGCCGCAGCTGGAAACTC...
 chr1	-	3000000	chr2	-	4000001	TRA	-	-	-	-	-	-
 ```
-The last variant item is a translocation breakpoint whose locations are 3000000 of chr1 and 4000001 of chr2.
+The last two variant items are translocations: the first item is a translocation which locates between chr1:1000002-2005000 and chr2:2000002-2005000, and the second item is a translocation breakpoint whose locations are 3000000 of chr1 and 4000001 of chr2.

 ------------------